hopsoft/turbo_boost-commands/README.md

 ### Server Side Reflexes

-The attribute `data-turbo-reflex` specifies what Ruby class and method should be invoked.
-The attribute value uses RDoc notation. i.e. `ClassName#method_name`
+The attribute `data-turbo-reflex` specifies the Ruby class and method to invoke.
+*Set the value with RDoc notation. i.e. `ClassName#method_name`*

 ```erb
 <a data-turbo-reflex="DemoReflex#example">
 ```

-Reflexes can be defined anywhere in your app; however, we recommend that you define them in the `app` directory.
+Reflexes can live anywhere in your app, but we recommend you keep them in the `app` directory.

 ```diff
  |- app